abubakar-sarwar/next-simple-select/README.md

 - `className` - apply a className to the control.
 - `isDisabled` - disable the control.
 - `name` - generate an HTML input with this name, containing the current value.
+- `inputId` - generate an HTML input with this id, containing the current value.
 - `onChange` - subscribe to change events.
 - `options` - specify the options the user can select from.
 - `placeholder` - change the text displayed when no option is selected.